API status

 Source: MINING_PROTOCOL_V2.md, MINER_QUICKSTART.md.

-Live HTTP API surface
+Live HTTP API

 The endpoints visitors can probe right now from any browser or